EvryRNA/rnadvisor/README.md

   --no-normalisation    If the user doesn't want to normalise the .pdb files.
   --sort-by             Metric to sort the results by.
 Choice between RMSD,P-VALUE,INF-ALL,INF-WC,INF-NWC,INF-STACK,DI,MCQ,TM-SCORE,GDT-TS,GDT-TS@1,GDT-TS@2,GDT-TS@4,GDT-TS@8,CAD,lDDT,RASP,BARNABA,DFIRE,rsRNASP.
   --config_path         Path to the config.yaml file with the different parameters.
   --params              Hyperparameters of the different methods.
-It could be used to set the threshold for LCS-TA using `--params='{"mcq_threshold": 10}'`.
+It could be used to set the threshold for LCS-TA or parameters of MCQ using `--params='{"mcq_threshold": 10, "mcq_mode": 2}'`.
+Values for `mcq_threshold` are 10, 15, 20 or 25 and values for
+    `mcq_mode` are 0 (relaxed), 1 (comparison without violations) or 2 (comparison of everything regardless violations).
 ```

 If you use the `config_path`, it will not take into account the other parameters (and only take into account what is specified in the `config.yaml` file)